srijith-reddy/walkwithme-backend/README.md

 - Next-turn metadata for HUD display

 Waypoint simplification is intentionally aggressive to reduce AR anchor density and improve runtime stability on mobile devices.

 ---

-Trail Discovery System

-Trail discovery is implemented without third-party trail datasets.

-Process:

-1. Generate a pedestrian isochrone around the user using Valhalla
-2. Convert the isochrone polygon into a boundary shape
-3. Use Valhalla trace_attributes to extract all walkable edges within the region
-4. Filter edges to pedestrian-relevant uses (footways, trails, sidewalks, tracks)
-5. Construct trail geometries from edge shapes
-6. Compute distance from user, length, and elevation gain
-7. Score each trail for difficulty, scenic value, and safety
-8. Return mobile-ready trail objects with geometry and metadata

-This approach works globally and adapts automatically to local map data quality.

----